Skip to main content

 Best for: Independent practices in geographies where a regional health system offers Community Connect, particularly those that need referral integration with hospital networks.

-Compliance gap: Under Community Connect, the host health system is a Business Associate of the practice for the technical platform — but the practice still owns workforce training, access reviews, and incident response.
-The BAA scope between practice and host needs explicit review.
+Compliance gap: Under Community Connect, the host health system serves as a Business Associate of the practice for the technical platform itself, while workforce training, access reviews, and incident response stay with the practice.
+The BAA scope between practice and host needs explicit review during contracting.

 3. Practice Fusion (Veradigm)